"A stitch in time saves nine" - relearning old lessons.

 When is it not a suitable course of action?

 If your hernia is painful or impacting your work or quality of life then a course of 'waiting' for improvement will have little benefit and will probably make your condition worse over time.
-In a study of 700 patients, 90% reported increased pain with time over a period of 10 years on watchful waiting 3.
-You may also be giving up surgical options in the future if you are unlucky to get another condition that affects your ability to have anesthesia.
+In a study of 700 patients, 90% reported increased pain with time over a period of 10 years on watchful waiting 4.
+You may also be giving up surgical options in the future if you are unlucky to get another condition that affects your ability to have anaesthesia.

 More evidence of the dubious benefits of Watchful-Waiting

-A recent article in Annuals of Surgery (September 2013 - Volume 258 - Issue 3 - p 508–515) describes a long-term trial of men with Inguinal Hernias.
-Of the 254 men who consented to a period of watchful waiting just 32% had requested surgery in the follow-up period of 7 years (younger men fared better than older men at managing their hernias).
+A recent article in Annals of Surgery (September 2013 - Volume 258 - Issue 3 - p 508–515) describes a long-term trial of men with Inguinal Hernias.
+Of the 254 men who consented to a period of watchful waiting, just 32% had requested surgery in the follow-up period of 7 years (younger men fared better than older men at managing their hernias).
 This is despite the small risks of complications from strangulated hernias and peritonitis which often encourage patients to elect for surgery.

 The conclusion drawn from the study was :

-"Men who present to their physicians because of an inguinal hernia even when minimally symptomatic should be counseled that although watchful-waiting (WW) is a reasonable and safe strategy, symptoms will likely progress and an operation will be needed eventually"
+"Men who present to their physicians because of an inguinal hernia even when minimally symptomatic should be counselled that although watchful-waiting (WW) is a reasonable and safe strategy, symptoms will likely progress and an operation will be needed eventually"

 (Our emphasis in bold).